film studies A Level

 Mise-en-scene:

--Amy, Lauren, Juliette and unidentified male
+-Amy, Lauren, Juliette and unidentified

 -Suburban house- hallway